-- The type of data involved - How sensitive the information is - Whether there were any protections in place, e.g. encryption of a portable device - What has happened to the data, if known. - How many individuals' personal data are affected by the breach. - What harm can come to those individuals whose data has been lost. - Whether there are any wider consequences to the loss of the data. - If individual's bank details have been lost, consideration will be given to contacting the banks for advice on preventing fraudulent use.
+The type of data involved

+- How sensitive the information is - Whether there were any protections in place, e.g. encryption of a portable device - What has happened to the data, if known. - How many individuals' personal data are affected by the breach. - What harm can come to those individuals whose data has been lost. - Whether there are any wider consequences to the loss of the data. - If individual's bank details have been lost, consideration will be given to contacting the banks for advice on preventing fraudulent use.

-The assessment will be immediately communicated to the Assessor or Assistant Assessor and the DPO
+The assessment will be immediately communicated to the Assessor or one of the Depute Assessor and Electoral Registration Officers and the DPO